Top Tips | Bathroom

 8. Shower Bench

 Sometimes it’s just nice to take a seat in the shower and enjoy yourself (especially in a steam shower – see number 13).
 A bench is a great place to prop a foot up for leg shaving, and can act as a shelf.
 Additionally, those who are getting a little older can benefit greatly, as a bench makes the shower a safer and more comfortable place.
 A good way to bump up the luxury factor of a shower bench is to add heat so you stay nice and toasty – tiles and stone can be cold on your backside.
-Here’s one from our McCown Road bathroom.
+Here’s a great one from Mandarina Interior Design Studio.

 9. Shower Niches

-Whenever a shower is being built, it’s a great time to incorporate niches for shampoo and soap storage, like the ones below in our McCown Road bathroom.
+Whenever a shower is built, it’s a smart idea to incorporate niches for shampoo and soap storage, like the one below from Tadelakt London.
 Niches create a dedicated space for these items and eliminates the need for metal baskets which are unsightly and tend to rust.
 Just be sure to make them tall enough so that your bottles will fit.
 Also avoid installing them on exterior walls (especially in cold climates), as it can create a heat sink because there won’t be much, if any, space behind the niche for insulation.

 10. Thermostatic Shower Controls